-- Complete this application form in its entirety.
-Use black ink. - Do NOT type the essay on the reverse side of this form.
+- Do NOT type the essay on the reverse side of this form.
 Be sure to include your name, Parkland College I.D. number and name of the scholarship on the essay. - At least one letter of recommendation must be attached to this application, or received no later than the deadline. - Attach a printed copy of your unofficial transcript from my.parkland.edu to this application. - You will be notified by the scholarship committee regarding your application.

-I hereby authorize the Financial Aid Office at Parkland College to release relevant information in my permanent student record and financial aid records to the individual(s) responsible for screening and/or selection of the above-named scholarship.
-I understand that all information will be held in confidence.
+, at Parkland College to release relevant information in my permanent student record al(s) responsible for screening and/or selection of the above-named scholarship.
+I d in confidence.
 I hereby authorize Parkland College to release information about my scholarship application results for publicity purposes.

-Applicant's Signature
+Date Applicant's Signature Date Applicant's Signature